jmclean-coder/code-practice/Big-O/Big-O.md

 ## Time Complexity - How long code takes to run

+## BIG IDEA: As N grows, how does this reflect the runtime?

 <br>

 ### The Problem with Time as a Measurement to Compare Algorithms